European Union: Joint Ventures

 The key to a finding of parental liability is a determination that the parent actually exercised ‘decisive influence’ more generally over the JV’s conduct on the market and not whether the parent was in any way involved in the infringing conduct.
 In determining whether a parent exercised decisive influence over its JV, the Commission will look at a range of economic, legal and organisational factors (eg, level of shareholding; nature of the voting rights; composition of boards; reporting lines; and management instructions relating to the JV’s commercial policies).
 It is not sufficient to show that a parent company merely has the possibility to exercise decisive influence over its JV; in order to establish liability, the parent company needs to actually exercise such influence.

 In circumstances where parent companies actually exercise decisive influence over their JV, the parents and the JV are considered a single economic entity for the purposes of antitrust liability and the companies are jointly and severally liable for infringements of article 101.
-In a decision recently upheld by the General Court of the EU,12 the Commission went a step further: when calculating the fine to be imposed on one of the parent companies for its JV's participation in a cartel, the Commission took into account not only sales of the cartelised product by the JV and sales by that parent company of goods incorporating the cartelised product, but it also factored in downstream sales made by the other parent company of the JV (see discussion below).
-A company with a shareholding in a JV can therefore find itself in a situation where it is exposed to significant fines for EU competition law infringements committed by its JV of which it may not even be aware, and where its level of exposure is based also on the success of an entirely independent company (the other parent company) in a downstream market involving the cartelised product.13
+In a decision upheld by the CJEU, the Commission went a step further: when calculating the fine to be imposed on one of the parent companies for its JV’s participation in a cartel, the Commission took into account not only sales of the cartelised product by the JV and sales by that parent company of goods incorporating the cartelised product, but it also factored in downstream sales made by the other parent company of the JV (see discussion below).
+A company with a shareholding in a JV can therefore find itself in a situation where it is exposed to significant fines for EU competition law infringements committed by its JV of which it may not even be aware, and where its level of exposure is based also on the success of an entirely independent company (the other parent company) in a downstream market involving the cartelised product.

 ‘Decisive influence’ test